airlock/airlock-gateway-examples/README.md

 This repository contains a set of example scripts for the Airlock Gateway REST interface.

-**Your use of any script is at your own risk and without warranty of any kind**
+**Your use of any script is at your own risk and without warranty of any kind.**

 The scripts are not part of the official Airlock product delivery and Ergon/Airlock does not provide support for it.
 Best effort support may be provided by the contributor of the script.